 The main benefit you’ll see when you encourage your teens to choose an online bank is you cant easily make a withdrawal.
 This can prevent your teens from impulse purchases.
 Which not only can derail their plans for investing but will also be the cause of a lot of regrets.

 Having money in a place where it’s not easily accessible is very much like having it invested in stocks or bonds.
 And it will give your teenager a taste of the future.
 I’d recommend looking at the American Express® Personal Savings – High Yield Savings Account.
 They require no minimum deposit to get started.
 There are also no monthly maintenance fees, meaning teens won’t lose any money saved to unnecessary bank fees.

 3. Teach Them To Invest With a Roth IRA

 One of the best ways for teenagers to start learning about investing is by setting up a Roth IRA.
 You have to invest in a Roth IRA with after-tax income.
 So, teenagers must have a job before they can invest in this type of IRA.

 Different investment firms will have different minimums needed to open a Roth IRA.
 So it’s essential you help your teen find the best option for them.
-One option is Vanguard, which has a minimum investment of $1,000.
-While Fidelity requires $2,500.

-And by investing now when they’re still young, teens can see amazing benefits by the time that they retire.
+And by investing now when they’re still young, teens can see amazing benefits by the time they retire.
 By then, they’ll be ready to start taking money from their investment accounts.

 Most teens love instant gratification.
-And learning how to invest isn’t always appeasing.
+And learning how to invest isn’t always appealing.
 So to ensure they remain engaged, allow them to have more control over their investments.
 While tech stocks are fascinating for many teens, index funds offer a few other benefits.

 Investing in a single company causes you to feel every high and low the company experiences.
 So instead, encourage your teen to invest in index funds.